kkphoenixgx/kkphoenixgx/ReadMe.md

 1- I made a [calculator using js](https://kkphoenixgx.github.io/CalculadoraJs/) made all just with css, html and js without ES6, for you take a look into my vanilla programming.
 This project don't have a responsive page yet

-2- In my javascript course I have already made some sites that I have followed the course but personalizate it myself like the users tab page at my [projeto usuários repository](https://kkphoenixgx.github.io/curso-javascript-projeto-usuarios)
+2- In my javascript course I have already made some sites that I have followed the course but personalizate it myself like the users tab page at my [projeto usuários repository](https://kkphoenixgx.github.io/curso-javascript-projeto-usuarios); and my [Drpbox Clone](https://github.com/kkphoenixgx/JavascriptCourse/tree/master/Projetos/DropboxClone/app), I will try later to make it realy a site.
+I will be hosting it with google functions soon, but for now, you can easily clone the site and see it running.

 <!--END_SECTION:activity-->